 Video call platforms:

 Your teacher will either use Zoom or Skype to connect with you.
 Calls will come from a Windows Music Academy account.

 1. If you are using a tablet or phone, you will need to download Zoom on to your device from the app store.
 If you are using a PC or laptop, you can either download Zoom or use the desktop version (i.e. though the website) at zoom.us

 2. You will receive an invite to a meeting at the agreed time to your e-mail address.
-At the allotted time, click on the link in the e-mail, or use the meeting ID and password to join.
+Click on the link in the e-mail, or use the meeting ID and password to join.

-3. If you choose to use the desktop version, the link will open in your web browser, and you will be prompted to either 'launch meeting' or download Zoom.
+3. If you choose to use the desktop version, use the link, which will open in your web browser, and you will be prompted to either 'launch meeting' or download Zoom.
 Click on ‘launch meeting’, and then you will be given the option of using the desktop version – click on this link.

 4. You will then go into the virtual waiting room.
 The teacher will then let you into the virtual meeting room at the lesson start time!

 5. Don’t forget to turn on your video feed as well as the microphone.
 You can do this by tapping or clicking on the video camera icon at the bottom of the screen.

 1. You will need to download Skype on to your phone or table, and create an account.
 On your PC or laptop, visit www.skype.com.